-I direct the education, communications, and public outreach initiatives at the Harvard Forest.
-I manage the Fisher Museum, communicate Harvard Forest research findings to the media and the public, oversee university and K-12 programming, fundraise, and serve as liaison to the students and faculty of Harvard University.
+I direct the education, communications, and public outreach initiatives at the Harvard Forest (on Nipmuc ancestral land).
+I manage the Fisher Museum; communicate Harvard Forest research findings to the media and the public; oversee educational programming for K-12, university, and public groups; write grants and fundraise; and serve as liaison to the students and faculty of Harvard University.
 Learn more about our work in the biennial report I create every couple of years.

-I often conduct trainings for scientists and students on science communication.
+I regularly mentor students and lead trainings on science communication.
 Feel free to browse and borrow my lesson plans!

-I also co-chair working groups on ecological communication, higher education, diversity, and art for the US Long-Term Ecological Research Network.
+With wonderful colleagues from around the U.S., I co-founded the Science Communication & Engagement section of the Ecological Society of America, and I have also co-chaired working groups on science communication, higher education, diversity and inclusion, and art for the US Long-Term Ecological Research Network.

 I originally came to the Harvard Forest in 2007 as a research assistant, working on the community dynamics of arthropods (spiders, ants, and beetles) in bogs and forests.
 Prior to that work, I was a research assistant and naturalist with the Provincetown Center for Coastal Studies, studying humpback whale population dynamics and educating diverse audiences about marine ecosystems.